albaintor/integration-lgtv/README.md

 #### Pre-requisites

-To make the TV available on the network and to make it powerable through the network, you have to enable some settings, which depend on your model (more details on [this link](https://www.home-assistant.io/integrations/webostv/)).
+To make the TV available on the network and be able to power it through the network, some settings have to be enabled in the TV settings, depending on your model.

-Please note that when the TV is off, it is no longer accessible through its IP address (even though its IP remains available a few minutes after power-off but then it goes into deep sleep) : the only way to turn on the TV is to send a "magic packet" to its mac address.
-This is the reason why the following settings have to be enabled, and then the mac address correclty set-up in the setup flow after, and there are 2 mac addresses (one for wifi, another one for ethernet).
+_About setting up both IP and Mac addresses_ : when the TV is off, it is no longer accessible through its IP address (even though it remains connected a few minutes after power-off).
+<br>The only way to turn on the TV is to send a `magic packet` to its mac address.

+Therefore the following settings have to be enabled, and then the mac address correclty set-up in the setup flow.
+Also there are 2 mac addresses (wifi and ethernet).
 You can find the mac address in accessibility settings or network settings if they are not correctly detected by the setup flow (usually models < G2).

 Usually the controls to enable are located in `Settings > Support > IP control Settings` for recent models :
 - Wake On LAN located in `Settings > Support > IP control Settings` for recent models
 - Also enable `Network IP Control` in the same section